brodycj/prettierx/docs/options.md

 ## Spaces in parens

-Print spaces in between parens, WordPress style (not recommended in combination with the default `arrowParens: "always" option).
+Put spaces in between parens, WordPress style (not recommended in combination with the default `arrowParens: "always" option).
 Status: experimental, with limited testing.

 | Default | CLI Override        | API Override            |
 | ------- | ------------------- | ----------------------- |